Table of Contents

 File Storage Limit

 Free users of Slack also have to deal with the 90 days limitation of their file storage.
-Your team members and continue uploading files once this limit is reached.
+Your team members can't continue uploading files once this limit is reached.
 Slack, though, will start archiving the oldest files to make room for new ones due to which members won’t be able to view the archived file in channels, search results, or direct messages.

 Deleted files cannot be restored if you upgrade to a paid plan later on, and deleted content won’t be included in a workspace data export.